Oh My Goodness! I've just gotta have one of those cutie-pies for myself!

 Everyone has a flaw, and the same holds true for the Maltichon.
 Her one flaw is that she hates to be alone.

-So, if you work long hours and you know you're going to need to leave her alone in the during that time, then a Maltichon may not be a good match for you.
+So, if you work long hours and you know you're going to need to leave her alone during that time, then the Maltichon may not be a good match for you.

 You may be able to train her out of it, though, especially if you leave enough toys around the house for entertainment.

-But even a quick trip to the grocery store may be enough to trigger her anxiety and lead to her being destructive.
+But even a quick trip to the grocery store may be enough to trigger her anxiety and lead to her becoming destructive.

 Children and Maltichons

 While Maltichons love children and love to be around them, it is important that you keep an eye on your children when they're around the Maltichon.

 This is because the Maltichon, like any small dog, is rather fragile, so any rough play is bound to hurt the little pup.

 Make sure your children are old enough to understand that while the Maltichon may look like a stuffed animal, she has emotions and feelings like any other living thing.